Microsoft Government Cloud Security for Federal Data Protection

 Encryption

-By encrypting all cloud data across multiple channels, Microsoft helps ensure that all sensitive data is protected against unwarranted access.
-In total, government cloud data is encrypted at two levels.
+By encrypting all cloud data across multiple channels, Microsoft helps ensure that all sensitive data is protected against unwarranted access, increasing the security of your overall cloud environment.
+Only entities with access to encryption keys can access your data, and deleting or revoking these keys renders encrypted data inaccessible.

 Security Keys